-A comprehensive soil resistivity measurement shall be performed in accordance with IEEE Standard 81 and the Performance Standard.
+A comprehensive soil resistivity measurement shall be performed in accordance with IEEE Standard 81.
 All exposed equipment shall be fully grounded and bonded in accordance with Law, applicable Permits, the requirements of any Governmental Authority and the applicable standards listed in Section 1.3.